utahjohnnymontana/DVD-Rip-Prep/README.md

 1 - Reduce the frame rate to 24 FPS by dropping frames from 30FPS segments.
 2 - Increase all segments to 120 FPS by quintupling 24 and quadrupling 30.

+FIXRATE can also be overridden with the command line switch -f.
+So, "-f 2", for example, will trigger FIXRATE 2 without editing the settings.

 The default of 1 works well for most of my library, in which 30FPS sections tend to be short, but it does drop frames to get the lower frame rate, so it is destructive.
 In videos that have substantial 30 FPS segments, 2 would be  a better approach.
 2 is always the lossless approach, but 120 FPS videos might not play on everything.
 FIXRATE 2 is also still new/experimental and does not always work well for reasons that I don't understand.
 FIXRATE 0 will just output the segment files at their native frame rates and you can decide what to do with them.

+More advice for FIXRATE 2: You only need it for mixed videos.
+Single method videos will be output at their true frame rates already.
+You don't always need it for mixed rate videos.
+A lot of mixed videos only mix soft and hard telecine and will be output most appropriately at 24 FPS.
+FIXRATE 2 becomes useful when there is true interlaced content mixed with telecined content.
+Whenever this combination occurs, it is not a bad idea to at least try FIXRATE 2 for comparison.
+Whenever this combination occurs and you see stutters in the output, then this should fix it.
+The downsides to FIXRATE 2 are that the higher frame rate produces a slightly larger file (although not linearly, since the extra frames are duplicates) and that it takes longer to upscale.

 #### HTCTHRESH